Sony A6500 Review

 To assist with continuous autofocus, the high-density focus system includes sophisticated tracking technology (which worked very well in the A6300).
 Additional focus features include Eye AF (which is compatible with AF-C), Lock-on AF (in which the camera automatically tracks a selected subject through the frame) and autofocus capabilities when using Focus Magnifier.

 Here at Imaging Resource, we have consistently remarked when reviewing Sony cameras that the menu system needed work.
-With the A6500 and its new menu interface, we hope that Sony has addressed our previous concerns.
-The refined user interface has a new categorization scheme, which displays group names and colored tabs.
-Without yet getting our hands on the camera, we cannot say for sure whether or not the menus are user friendly, but any improvement is welcomed.
-Also, regarding file naming, the A6500 allows for customized file names so you don't have to use the standard DSC prefix.
+The A6500's revamped menu system isn't perfect, but it's a definite improvement.
+The refined user interface has a new categorization scheme, which displays group names and colored tabs, however while menu items now appear to be grouped more logically, the colors don't seem to have any real meaning to them.
+And there can be a lot of pages -- literally dozens of them -- under each tab.
+Regarding file naming, the A6500 allows for customized file names so you don't have to use the standard DSC prefix.

 The A6500 utilizes a 1200-zone evaluative metering system and Exmor CMOS metering sensor.
 Its sensitivity is -2 to 20 EV and it offers evaluative, center-weighted and spot metering.
 You can link the metering spot location to the focus area when using flexible spot or expand flexible spot autofocus areas.
 There are two new metering modes: "highlight" and "entire screen average."
 The former meters exposure while focused on the brightest part of the frame and the latter maintains an average for the entire image.